-- Scooby-Dooby Doors: Done with the cast of One Piece, with Fred and Daphne fly by on a carpet in the background.
+- Scooby-Dooby Doors: One clip does this with the cast of One Piece, with Fred and Daphne fly by on a carpet in the background.

-- Shock Site: AMV Hell 0 contains a scene of Sakaki opening a Last Measure link.
+- Shock Site: 0 contains a scene of Sakaki opening a Last Measure link.

-- Something Completely Different: AMV Minis season 2 had episodes comprised entirely of Western Animation (inspired by the earthquake/tsunami in Japan) and live-action clips.
+- Something Completely Different: The second season of AMV Minis featured episodes comprised entirely of Western Animation (inspired by the earthquake/tsunami in Japan) and live-action clips.
 The latter can be jarring, but still finds itself well within the AMV Hell spirit.